irisnet/irishub/docs/features/nft.md

 -_Denom ID_: the globally unique nft category identifier of Denom

+-_Symbol_: the symbol of the token

+-_Mint-restricted_: issuance of NFT restrictions, true means that only Denom owners can issue NFTs under this category, false means anyone can

+-_Update-restricted_: update the NFT limit, true means that no one under this category can update the NFT, false means that only the owner of this NFT can update

 -_Metadata Specification_: The JSON Schema that nft metadata should follow

 Each specific nft is described by the following elements: